superlinked/superlinked/docs/recipes/ecomm-recsys.md

 ## Overview

 In modern retail and e-commerce websites, personalized and immediate product recommendations can significantly boost customer engagement and drive sales conversions.
-In this demo, we showcase an example of such a website that uses Superlinked's ability to do real time recommendations.
-When a user lands on the store’s website, they are greeted by a web interface displaying various products.
-As they move around the page, whether clicking product details, scrolling through suggested items, or switching categories, every interaction is tracked in real time.
+In this demo, we showcase an example of such a website that uses Superlinked's ability to do real time recommendations and natural language quering.
+In modern retail and e-commerce, shoppers expect the search box to understand full sentences, not just keywords.
+In this demo we show how Superlinked can turn complex queries like “striped linen shirt under 90 dollars” into accurate retrieval of the right products.

-These live signals help build a continuously updated profile of the user’s current interests.
-The system then quickly refreshes its recommendations to reflect the user’s changing intrests, so new and similar items appear without delay.
+Every view, scroll and click feeds a live session profile that evolves in real time.
+When the natural-language query arrives, Superlinked blends the freshly updated profile with the sentence-derived filters in a single vector search, so the results honour both the shopper’s recent behaviour and their explicit intent.
+No page reload is needed; the grid silently swaps in items that match the words they used and the products they just explored.
 This approach allows retailers to show the right products at the right time, enhancing the shopping experience and increasing the likelihood of a purchase.

-Additionally, we use [item2vec](https://arxiv.org/vc/arxiv/papers/1603/1603.04259v2.pdf) which introduces a collaborative aspect by capturing product relationships from collective user interactions.
-All of these approaches showcase how we can leverage Superlinked in an e-commerce application to deliver real-time, session-based recommendations.
 It is adaptable to your own product data as well, so you can tailor this setup to your specific product relationships and consumer behaviour.

 ## How does it work ?

 ### Key features

-- **Example of how to train item2vec on your event data** - Use events data to extract custom product realtions.
+- **Capture product relationships** - Use events data to extract custom product realtions.
 - **Events based system** - Have a session based recommendation that adjust recommendations in realtime while user surfs the site.
 - **Multi modal features** - Support images, text and categories out of the box with SL.